thyarcanist/OccultHangman/README.md

 # TOH
- Techno-Occult Hangman

 In this mobile-based game, the player can play hangman using three forms of letter input.
 Standard, ASCII Binary or Phone Numpad style.
-Binary and Numpad both use dictionaries.
 In this project, I used ChatGPT to pair program for debugging purposes and brainstorming the best solutions.

 ![image](https://user-images.githubusercontent.com/48234494/233802440-c99e79b0-ddf5-4e9d-b553-50ecd125a9ef.png)